juliaannjose/Wiki2Viz/README.md

    alternatively, use facebook's pretrained word vectors from: https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md

-   To learn how to use fasttext (installation), click [here](https://www.analyticsvidhya.com/blog/2017/07/word-representations-text-classification-using-fasttext-nlp-facebook/)
-   To learn more about word representations using fasttext, click [here](https://fasttext.cc/docs/en/unsupervised-tutorial.html)
+   To learn how to use fasttext (installation), click [here](https://www.analyticsvidhya.com/blog/2017/07/word-representations-text-classification-using-fasttext-nlp-facebook/) and to learn more about word representations using fasttext, click [here](https://fasttext.cc/docs/en/unsupervised-tutorial.html)

    4. Use MUSE to train multi-lingual word vectors